 Though the baby was treated with antibiotics, she suffered from seizures, severe meningitis and brain necrosis of the entire left cerebral hemisphere and right frontal lobe.

-According to a CDC report released on Friday, the baby did not have powdered infant formula products but was fed both pasteurized donor milk and expressed maternal milk the first week, and fed then expressed maternal milk mixed with a commercial liquid human milk fortifier.
+According to a CDC report released in 2017, the baby did not have powdered infant formula products but was fed both pasteurized donor milk and expressed maternal milk the first week, and fed then expressed maternal milk mixed with a commercial liquid human milk fortifier.
 Officials say the bacteria was found only in the breast pump used at home, the milk samples that were pumped at home and the kitchen sink's drain.

 The mom would typically soak her pump parts in soapy water in a wash basin for hours, which could have been a breeding ground for germs, without scrubbing or sanitizing.
 She would then rinse, air-dry and store the kit in a plastic zip-top bag between uses.